Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/examples/basic-java-app/README.md

 ## Setup

 1. Copy `terraform.tfvars.example` to `terraform.tfvars`
-2. Fill in your actual values
+2. Fill in your actual values (the only required values are `app_image` and Contrast credentials if `contrast_enabled=true`)
 3. Run:
    ```bash
    terraform init
    terraform plan
    terraform apply
    ```

+The configuration will automatically create:
+- VPC with public and private subnets across 2 availability zones
+- Internet Gateway and NAT Gateways for network connectivity
+- Route tables with proper routing configuration
+- Security groups and necessary IAM roles

 ## Application Modifications